 Here’s a good rule of thumb when tracking ALE/Loss of Use expenses: Ask yourself, “Is this an expense I incurred because of the loss?”
 If the answer is yes, then you can reasonably submit the expense to your insurance company for reimbursement under ALE/Loss of Use coverage.

-- Credit check fee charged by management company when renting temporary house.
+- Credit check fee charged by a home or apartment rental management company.

 - Mileage to/from a temporary rental house to/from the various locations you need to visit for rebuild-related business, such as furniture stores, your bank, flooring stores, cabinet makers, fixtures stores, appliance/electronics stores, etc.

 - Mileage for increased distance traveled from temporary rental to adult and children’s activities (school/sports/clubs/lessons), or your house of worship.

 - Meals eaten when out on rebuild-related business, (visiting construction site, shopping to replace personal property items, researching/purchasing rebuild items).

 - Fee charged to set-up new computer system at temporary rental home.

 - If your temporary housing has a sewer fee, but your home has holding tanks or a septic system, the sewer fee is reimbursable, as are any charges incurred to establish a new account or “setup” fees for utilities at temporary rental home.

 - Photocopies and mailing expenses related to your claim.

 - Cost of fencing to secure damaged/destroyed house and/or pool.